-The first thing that will happen is that you will be asked to give your consent for you or your child to take part in the study.
+The first thing that will happen is that you will be asked to give your consent for you to take part in the study.
 This is to check that you understand what is involved and that you are happy to continue.
-You will be asked to answer a series of yes/no questions on an electronic device that the GP, nurse or researcher
+You will be asked to answer a series of yes/no questions on an electronic device that the GP, nurse or researcher will hand to you.
+Alternatively, a GP, nurse or researcher will ask you the questions and will record the answers you give.
+Your completed electronic consent form will be stored securely and confidentially, and you will be provided with a copy.

-Participant Information Sheet

-Rapid Community Testing for COVID-19

-Chief Investigator: Prof Richard Hobbs
+Participant Information Sheet Rapid Community Testing for COVID-19 Chief Investigator: Prof Richard Hobbs